 InnovAge Names Christine Bent as Chief Operations Officer

-/EIN News/ -- DENVER, March 01, 2023 (GLOBE NEWSWIRE) -- Today, InnovAge Holding Corp. (“InnovAge”) (Nasdaq: INNV), an industry leader in providing comprehensive healthcare programs to frail dual-eligible seniors through the Program of All-inclusive Care for the Elderly (PACE), names Christine (Chris) Bent its Chief Operations Officer (COO) effective March 20, 2023.
+DENVER, March 01, 2023 (GLOBE NEWSWIRE) -- Today, InnovAge Holding Corp. ("InnovAge") INNV, an industry leader in providing comprehensive healthcare programs to frail dual-eligible seniors through the Program of All-inclusive Care for the Elderly (PACE), names Christine (Chris) Bent its Chief Operations Officer (COO) effective March 20, 2023.

 Bent joins InnovAge's executive leadership team as Maria Lozzano assumes the role of Senior Advisor to the CEO and COO.